Reprivatization: Ukraine

 Reforms in the more politically sensitive areas of structural reform and land privatisation are still lagging.
 The parliament has approved a foreign investment law allowing Westerners to purchase businesses and property, to repatriate revenue and profits, and to receive compensation in the event that property is nationalized by a future government.
 Outside institutions—particularly the IMF—have encouraged Ukraine to quicken the pace and scope of reforms and have threatened to withdraw financial support.

 Reprivatization in both political and economic terms is noted by the authors of the monograph "Privatization and Reprivatization in Ukraine after the Orange Revolution" - proved to be an ineffective way of reviewing the results of privatization in Ukraine.
 Reprivatization, which was carried out through the courts, proved to be a long and exhausting process.
 "The process of reprivatization as a way to review the results of privatization was formed under the influence of the general revolutionary moods of the population and the character of the first government team led by Yulia Tymoshenko, accustomed to an irreconcilable opposition struggle".

 Kryvorizhstal is Ukraine's largest integrated steel company.
 In 2004, the enterprise became an open joint-stock company "Kryvorozhskiy Mining and Metallurgical Combine".
 In the same year, the government of Ukraine allowed a consortium created by the structures of politicians and businessmen Rinat Akhmetov and Victor Pinchuk (son-in-law of President Leonid Kuchma) to privatize the largest steel plant for $803 million.

 After the Tymoshenko government came to power in February 2005, the procedure of judicial return of the plant to state property was launched.
-On April 22, 2005, the Kiev Economic Court declared illegal the sale of a 93.02% stake in Kryvorizhstal and decided to return them to the state.
+On April 22, 2005, the Kyiv Economic Court declared illegal the sale of a 93.02% stake in Kryvorizhstal and decided to return them to the state.

 On October 24, 2005, Kryvorizhstal was reprivatized.
 The world's largest metallurgical company Mittal Steel won the contest.
 It laid out a 93.02% stake in Kryvorozhstal OJSC 24.2 billion UAH ($4.8 billion).